SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 #### Vector - a physical quantity that has magnitude AND direction

 * Velocity - the rate of change of position
-* Acceleration - the rate of change of velocity
+* Acceleration - the rate of change in velocity
 * Position - the location of an object in a 1d or 2d shape
 * Displacement - the change of position over time